(225 ILCS 454/15-35)

 unless there is written agreement between the sponsoring broker and the consumer providing for a different agency relationship; and

-(2) The name or names of his or her designated agent
+(2) The name or names of the designated agent or

-or agents on the written disclosure, which can be included in a brokerage agreement or be a separate document, a copy of which is retained by the real estate brokerage firm for the licensee.
+agents on the written disclosure, which can be included in a brokerage agreement or be a separate document, a copy of which is retained by the sponsoring broker for the licensee.